21st-centuryman/.dotfiles/README.md

 Why not sure nix?
 \- Bruh

-## ⇁ Note
+## ⇁ Improvements
-DO NOT use my bootstrap script.
-I am currently in the process to merge my [macoser](https://github.com/21st-centuryman/macoser) repo to this one.
+- Easy to install package manager for unix systems
+- Remove the dracula tmux extension for one with more freedom to customize